 The services provided by Marin UCCE depend on a talented group of staff and volunteers who bring a wealth of knowledge to bear for the benefit of the county.
 Together, they represent a combined 80 years of service.

 David Lewis, Director and Watershed Management Advisor

-David Lewis is the Director of both Marin and Napa counties.
-The Watershed Management Program provides education to maintain viable natural resource management and agricultural production while conserving, protecting, and restoring watershed function.
-Areas of program research include: point and nonpoint source pollution management and links between agricultural and natural resource management practices and watershed beneficial uses.
+David Lewis is the Director of both Marin and Napa county UCCE offices.
+The Watershed Management Program provides education to support natural resource management and agricultural production while conserving, protecting, and restoring watershed function.
+Areas of program research include: point and nonpoint source pollution management and links between agricultural and natural resource management practices and beneficial uses of watersheds.